dream80/lucky-blockchain/README.md

 1. Close the software after successful installation of Lucky

-2. Download the DB file
+2. Download the DB folder

-3. Replace the local DB file
+3. Replace the local DB folder

 The local DB file path is generally: C:\Users\tony\\.lucky\mainnet\  **tony** is the user name of your computer